 At age twenty eight, I’m still struggling with my treatment and hoping for progress, but I’m also working on redefining what progress means to me.
 I think when we feel stunted, we forget to look back at how far we have come and all of the hurdles we have faced up until this point.
 There is no shame in staying in the same place for a while – try to make it feel like home.

 It’s been exhausting carrying around a body that nobody seems to understand.
 It’s been exhausting to try and love a body that feels so far away.
 I dress my body in nice clothes, I moisturise it, I take it for walks with friends sometimes.
 And yet, the language I often use towards my body is hateful, hurtful – I glance at it in the mirror, never quite understanding what I see, the image changes every single day.
 Sometimes multiple times a day.
-Body Dysmorphia as a result of years of not understanding or being believed about my own body.
+Body Dysmorphia as a result of years of not understanding my body or being believed by people who are meant to help.

 And yet, when I think of the strangers, and the Doctors, and the family members, and the school friends that failed me in one way or another, I feel grateful for the strength I have today.
 Living with a debilitating female health condition that there’s barely any compassion or understanding for is hard.
 It’s even harder when those closest to you don’t know how to spot the warning signs or point you in the right direction.
 You end up walking around in this invisible cloak that you create for yourself – a comfort blanket that only seems to cause further discomfort.
 It becomes so tight that your chest hurts somedays – a body crying out for attention and healing.
 Notice me it seems to say, I’ll be yours if you just let me.

-I’m grateful that if I ever lucky enough to have a daughter, I’ll be equipped with an impressive tool kit when it comes to a plethora of female health issues.
+I’m grateful that if I’m ever lucky enough to have a daughter of my own, I’ll be equipped with an impressive tool kit when it comes to a plethora of female health issues.
 I’m also grateful that I didn’t give up on myself and that despite the all the set backs of 2020, I’ll continue to try and heal myself and work on my relationship with my body.
 I really hope that if you made it this far – you will too.
 The world needs healing more than ever, but so do we.